 Enrolling in KDP Select also grants you access to a new set of promotional tools.
 You can schedule a Kindle Countdown Deal (limited time promotional discounting for your book) for books available on Amazon.com and Amazon.co.uk, or a Free Book Promotion (readers worldwide can get your book free for a limited time).

 Running a price promotion like a Kindle Countdown Deal isn’t a marketing activity by itself.
 However, if you create a deal and promote it, then you’re marketing.

 Amazon Marketing Services (AMS) offers targeted cost-per-click advertising solutions to help Kindle authors and Amazon vendors reach new customers and drive sales on Amazon.
 Authors can select different advertising methods including sponsored products and product display ads, control their daily budgets, and target keywords automatically and manually.

 When I first used AMS a couple of years ago, I didn’t get the results I wanted.
 However, the platform has become better, which has improved its value proposition and potential ROI.
 AMS is a service more authors should use to promote their books.
 To learn more and watch tutorials, you can visit the Amazon Marketing Services YouTube channel and Amazon Marketing Services LinkedIn group.

-Since AMS is a viable pay-per-click (PPC) advertising platform, there is no need to pay for advertising via Google AdSense–Google’s PPC advertising network.
+AMS is a viable pay-per-click (PPC) advertising platform, so there is no need to pay for advertising via Google AdSense–Google’s PPC advertising network.
 That said, if you’re looking to advertise something other than your book, such as an online event, Google AdSense might suit your needs.
 You might also consider runnings ads on Facebook.